 Gardening from a Therapy Point of View

 Gardening is great way to get way to exercise.
 Talk about a workout....lifting, bending, pulling, digging, mowing.....it's a personal trainer's dream.
 Who needs weights when you can lift a 30 pound bag of mulch from ground to shoulder level?
 Who needs a treadmill when you walk the length of your yard 100 times while pushing a lawnmower?
 Fresh air, a bountiful garden of vegetables, and home-grown flower bouquets are your reward.
 Sometimes its not all rosey along the garden path.
 It's not insects or too much rain.
 It's the all too familiar physical aches and pains arising from overuse, repetitive actions, and poor body mechanics.
-Let's take a look at gardening from a physical therapy point of view.
+Let's take a look at gardening from a physical and occupational therapy point of view.

 Before heading outside, gardeners benefit from doing a few warm-up exercises (arm circles, shoulder blade stretch, and bend backs).